pierre-rouleau/usrhome/readme.rst

 .. figure:: res/zsh-prompt-02.png

-And here's another example, when the shell has two nested instances of suspended Emacs running, in a macOS terminal.
+And here's another example, when the shell with prompt model 2, has two nested instances of suspended Emacs running, in a macOS terminal.

 .. figure:: res/zsh-prompt-03.png